wkumari/draft-wkumari-dnsop-cheese-shop/README.md

 1. Background

-   [ This section may be removed before publication... but I'd prefer not, it provides useful context ]

-   If a DNS resolver queries a root zone authoritative name server with the EDNS0 DNSSEC OK option set, for a name that does not exist in the root zone, it gets back an NXDOMAIN response and an NSEC record, which "proves" that the name does not exist.
+   If a DNS resolver queries a root zone authoritative name server with the EDNS0 DNSSEC OK bit set, for a name that does not exist in the root zone, it gets back an NXDOMAIN response and an NSEC record, which "proves" that the name does not exist.
 NSEC proves this by providing names (and signatures) for the names which do exist on either side of the queried name.
-For example, if a nameserver queries for .belkin, it will get back an NXDOMAIN, and an NSEC record showing that nothing exists between (currently) .beer and .bentley [Ed note: There *probably* should be something between a beer and a bentley. :-P ].
-This means that, if the nameserver subsequently (during the TTL of the NSEC record) gets a query for .beeswax (alphabetically between beer and bentley) it need not attempt to resolve this - it has already been given proof that the name does not exist.
+For example, if a DNS resolver queries for .belkin, it will get back an NXDOMAIN, and an NSEC record showing that nothing exists between (currently) .beer and .bentley [Ed note: There *probably* should be something between a beer and a bentley. :-P ].
+This means that, if the resolver subsequently (during the TTL of the NSEC record) gets a query for .beeswax (alphabetically between beer and bentley) it need not attempt to resolve this - it has already been given proof that the name does not exist.

-   The title of this draft comes from a famous Monty Python skit - "The Cheese Shop".
-There are some useful parallels between this problem
+   [ RFC Editor: Please remove before publication: The filename comes from a Monty Python skit - "The Cheese Shop" (https://www.youtube.com/watch?v=cWDdd5KKhts) .
+There are some useful parallels between this problem and the skit -- a customer (resolver) repeatedly polls the owner (authorative) for various specific cheeses.
+Both sides could have avoided much wasted time and effort